nemesisdb/nemesisdb/docs/docs/home/apis.md

 NemesisDB is new so there are no known client APIs yet.

-If you have an API or are plan to do so, feel free to contact via [Twitter](https://twitter.com/nmsisdb) for help or command request.
+If you have an API or plan to do so, feel free to contact via [Twitter](https://twitter.com/nmsisdb) for questions, feedback or requests.

 ## Clients